cCorpe1497/Inventory-Management-Project/README.md

 Scope Inclusions:
 1. Inventory Management:
+a.
 Tracking of stock quantities in real-time.
+b.
 Monitoring stock levels, including minimum and maximum thresholds.
+c.
 Tracking of items by SKU and location.
 2. Order Management:
+a.
 Purchase order creation.
+b.
 Sales order management.
 3. Reporting and Analytics:
+a.
 Generation of reports on inventory levels, sales, production and usage.
 4. User Access Control:
+a.
 Role-based user access management.
 5. System Support:
 Technical support and user training materials for system usage.
 Regular system updates and maintenance.